Shell effects in quasifission toward $^{180} \mathrm{Hg}$: insights into fission asymmetric modes: Results and discussion

 Although the quasifissions can enhance the formation of $80/100$ mass fragments, it remains unclear whether all these fragments can be considered similar to the \Hg fission one, given the TKE differences observed in Fig.~\ref{fig:tke_mass}.
-To adress this, we compare three quasifission events listed in Table~\ref{tab:compare} and the static fission path.
+To address this, we compare three quasifission events listed in Table~\ref{tab:compare} and the static fission path.
 The static fission path is obtained from $ Q_{20} $-constrained HFB calculations.
-These quasifission events exhibit sufficiently long and comparable contact times, ensuring a similar degree of kinetic-energy dissipation and reduces the influence of variations in the contact time.
+These quasifission events are selected based on contact time comparable to the longest one for \KrChan (tip-tip), ensuring a similar degree of kinetic-energy dissipation and reducing the influence of variations in the contact time.

 The trajectories for the three quasifission events, together with the fission path, are shown in Fig.~\ref{fig:3traj}.
 The static fission path agrees with other microscopic calculations \cite{Zeyu2022PRC,Bernard2024EPJA} and gives a light-fragment mass of $81.5$ at the scission point, which is close to the experimental value of $80(1)$.
-The \ZnChan trajectory closely resembles the fission path, suggesting that a similar mechanism may be involved.
+The \ZnChan trajectory is close to the fission path, suggesting that a similar mechanism may be involved.